csr/kibana/src/platform/packages/private/kbn-scout-info/llms/README.md

 ## What's included

 - `ftr-to-scout-skeleton-guide.md` - A prompt you can use to convert an FTR test to a Scout skeleton test
+- `generate-scout-skeleton-from-ftr-test.md` - A prompt you can use to generate a Scout page object from an existing FTR test
 - `what-is-scout.md` - Overview of the Scout framework, its features, fixtures, and how to write API and UI tests

 ### Requirements